lhwdev/note/docs/compose/how-it-works.md

 ## How it diffs the tree
 Composable functions are what is called every time it recomposes.
-Calling another composable function marks that invocation into the **Composer**, which the function receives through its parameter.
+Calling another composable function marks that invocation into the Composer, which the function receives through its parameter.
 Of course you cannot see it in the code, but it does receive after transformed by compiler plugin.
 Then, Composer internally builds a **slot table** which is built on gap array.